 Bluehost and WordPress have worked closely since 2005 to create a hosting platform ideal for running WordPress websites.

 The Color Awesome website is hosted with Bluehost‘s Shared Hosting plan.
-We specifically chose this particular hosting provider and hosting plan because Bluehost is one of the best hosting services out there for WordPress sites being the most optimal and cost-efficient alternative – it’s recommended by WordPress!
+We specifically chose this particular hosting provider and hosting plan because Bluehost is one of the best hosting services out there for WordPress sites being the most optimal and cost-efficient alternative.
+It’s recommended by WordPress!
 Keep in mind that we might receive a commission if you decided to purchase through these links.

 Benchmarking Tools Used

-During the experiment, the state of the website remained the same for all caching plugins which means that no isolated plugin was given an extra advantage over the others.
-Moreover, to acquire accurate, real-world data on the performance of each caching plugin, we sampled a wide range of benchmarking tools for the experiment.
+During the experiment, the state of the website remained the same for all caching plugins.
+This means that we didn’t give extra advantage to any isolated plugin.
+Moreover, to acquire accurate, real-world data on the performance of each, we sampled a wide range of benchmarking tools for the experiment.

-- GTMetrix is based on Yahoo’s Performance Guidelines and provides much more detailed results as compared to Google PageSpeed Insights.
-With this tools, users get an entire waterfall that breaks down the entire page loading process for an in-depth analysis.
+- GTMetrix is based on Yahoo’s performance guidelines and provides more detailed results compared to Google PageSpeed Insights.
+Users get an entire waterfall that breaks down the entire page loading process for an in-depth analysis.

-- Google PageSpeed Insights‘ standout feature is that it tests a given site from both a desktop computer and mobile device standpoint and allots it points based on a scale ranging from 1 to 100.
-Although it may not provide much insight into Google’s ranking algorithm or help us determine which factors are important to Google, it’s still a widely used site grading tool due to the advice it offers for every test.
+- Google PageSpeed Insights tests a given site from both a desktop computer and a mobile device and scores it based on a scale of 1–100.
+Although it may not provide much insight into Google’s ranking algorithm or help us determine which factors are important to Google, it’s still a widely used site-grading tool due to the advice it offers for every test.

 Timing Tools.
 Timing tools are used to measure the page load times of a website from different server locations.
-In addition to computing the speed at which a particular page on a site loads, these tools also benchmark how well a given server performs under load.
+In addition to computing the page load speed, these tools also benchmark how well a given server performs under load.
 For this purpose, we employed Pingdom.

 - Pingdom is essentially a testing and server monitoring service.
-Though it also has a site grading module built-in, we opted for its timing module instead and recorded the page load times for each caching plugin tested with the server location kept constant.
+Though it also has a site-grading module, we opted for its timing module instead and recorded the page load times for each caching plugin tested, with the server location kept constant.

 The Candidate Lineup